Soyle-Productions/soyle-stories-user-manual/What is.../a Character.md

 # Character

-A Character is a participant in a story world and are the perspectives from which you tell your story.
+A Character is a participant in a story world and can include the perspectives from which you tell your story.

 ### Typical properties of a character include: